Cubix-Dev/infinite-docs/docs/reference/types/render/FiniteRenderAttachmentRefInfo.md

 };
 ```

-The `FiniteRenderAttachmentRefInfo` struct param information for creating a VkAttachmenReference.
+The `FiniteRenderAttachmentRefInfo` struct contains param information for creating a VkAttachmenReference.

 ## Properties